cotobadesign/cotoba-agent-oss-docs/source/rst/config/Config_Substitutions.rst

 .. _config_subsitutions:

-Command line options replacing
+Command Line Option Subsutitutions
 ---------------------------------------

 | When you start the dialog engine with the substitutions.txt file as a command line argument, you can specify parameters to be substituted as startup arguments.
-| Replace with the file specified by the --subs command line option.
+| Substitute with the file specified by the command line option --subs.

 Configuration Example